 This guitar is a modified version of what Epiphone calls “The King of the Flat Tops” which was the J-200 series that was created in 1937 by Epiphone.
 As the newest model, the Epiphone EJ-220SCE acoustic guitar features beautiful and functional cut away for extra fret access and a preamp EQ.

-Let Your Fingers Dance – The Epiphone EJ-220SCE acoustic guitar has a 25.5-inch playing scale with 14 open frets and the cutaway for extra fret access.
-It also features a Rosewood fingerboard and Pearl crown inlays.
+Let Your Fingers Dance - The Epiphone EJ-220SCE acoustic guitar has a 25.5 inch playing scale with 14 open frets and the cutaway for extra fret access.
+It also features a Rosewood fingerboard with Pearl crown inlays.

 The Epiphone EJ-220SCE also sports an eSonic2 preamp system with an easy-to-use built-in tuner.
 Included in the controls on this preamp are: